ssl-hep/ServiceX/helm_charts/helm_charts,/helm_charts/docs/architecture.md

 #### **Authentication and Authorization**

-If the `auth` flag is set to True when ServiceX is deployed, requests to the API server must include a JWT access token.
+If the `auth` configuration option is set to True when ServiceX is deployed, requests to the API server must include a JWT access token.

 To authorize their requests, users must provide a ServiceX API Token (JWT refresh token)